Tom Cairney: Fulham

 On 2 January 2024, Cairney extended his contract with Fulham until the summer of 2025.

-He scored his first goal of the 2024–25 season on 1 December 2024, the equaliser in a 1–1 draw at Spurs in which he also received a straight red card.
+He scored his first goal of the 2024–25 season on 1 December 2024, the equaliser in a 1–1 draw against Tottenham Hotspur in which he also received a straight red card.

+In January 2026, it was announced that Cairney had extended his contract with Fulham until the summer of 2027.

 International career

 Youth career

 Cairney is eligible to play for Scotland through his Scottish father.
 He continued to be eligible to play for England, and his Hull City captain George Boateng described Cairney as being potentially a "huge asset to the national team of England".
 However, he said that his loyalty belongs to Scotland, even if England approached him.

 Cairney was called up by Scotland national under-19 team for the first time in September 2009.
 He made his Scotland U19 debut, where he started and played for 50 minutes before being substituted, in a 3–1 loss against Iceland U19 on 9 September 2009.
 For the Scotland U19 side, Cairney went on to play two times.

 Then, on 11 August 2010, Cairney was called up by Scotland under-21 side for the first time He made his debut for the against Sweden on 11 August 2010.
 Cairney then scored his first Scotland U21 goal on 10 August 2011, in a 3–1 win over Norway.
 He made a total of six appearances for the Scotland under-21s between August 2010 and February 2012.